saadzaki7/Competitive-Tetris/README.md

 # Competitive-Tetris
 A two player Tetris game that follows Object Oriented Programming fundamentals.
-Lead a team of 3 members to create Biquardris/Competitive Tetris as our final project for CS246.
+Lead a team of 3 members to create Biquardris/Competitive Tetris as our final project for Object-Oriented Software Development (CS246) course.

 Due to academic integrity concerns the source code for this project is not made publically available, however below I have attached several screenshots of the game in action and would be happy to provide it upon request.